 Criminal Justice Systems Personnel

-We’re Proud to Announce Our 2020 Keynote Speakers!
+Thank You to Our 2020 Keynote Speakers!

 Dr. Joseph Shrand is Medical Director of Road to Responsibility, headquartered in Marshfield, MA, and Chief Medical Officer of Riverside Community Care, headquartered in Dedham, MA.
 He has been a Lecturer of Psychiatry at Harvard Medical School, an Adjunct Faculty of Boston’s Children’s Hospital, and is Triple Board Certified in adult, child, and adolescent psychiatry as well as a diplomate of the American Board of Addiction Medicine.
 Among colleagues and staff he is affectionately called “Doctor Joe,” as he was “Joe” in the original children’s cast of the PBS series Zoom.